IBM/itaa-docs/docs/enterprise/Self-Guided Tutorial/Getting Started with IT Architect Assistant.md

 ![Select Icon Library](../tutorial-images/open-collab.png)

 Next select **ALL ICONS BY CATEGORY** and click **Open**.

 This will take a little bit of time to open as it is a very large diagram with hundreds of icons.
 It will open in a new diagram editor tab (read-only).
-You may need to scroll the canvas to see the icons.
+The "tab"/"diagram selector" can be found on the bottom of the screen.
+This is a large diagram so you will need to scroll the canvas to see the icons.

 Locate the **Applications** category.
-Find the icon/node named **Customer Care**, select it and "copy it".
-Then click on the tab for the diagram you have been editing (to switch to that as the active diagram) and "**paste**" the node.
-You may have to zoom out to find where it is placed on the canvas.
+Find the icon/node named **Customer Care**, select it and "copy it" [Ctrl-C / Cmd-C].
+Then click on the tab for the diagram you have been editing (to switch to that as the active diagram) and "**paste**" the node [Ctrl-V / Cmd-V].
+You will likely have to zoom out to find where the copied icon has been placed on the canvas.

 Locate the node and move it into the Cloud Network location aligned with the Citizen node (like below).

 ![Customer Care added](../tutorial-images/paste-customer-care.png)